UWRobotLearning/UWRobotLearning.github.io/Development/Virtual Environments.md

 ~/miniconda3/bin/conda init bash
 `````

-See the [miniconda documenation](https://docs.conda.io/projects/miniconda/en/latest/)for the most up-to-date instructions and distributions for other platforms.
+See the [miniconda documenation](https://docs.conda.io/projects/miniconda/en/latest/) for the most up-to-date instructions and distributions for other platforms.

 ## Conda vs.  VirtualEnv vs. ?